DCS-Skunkworks/dcs-bios/README.md

 ## For Panel Builders

 You don't need to be a programmer or electrical engineer.
-The [DCS-BIOS User Guide](https://github.com/DCS-Skunkworks/dcs-bios/blob/master/Scripts/DCS-BIOS/doc/userguide.adoc) will show you step by step how to connect your panel to DCS using DCS-BIOS and the beginner-friendly [Arduino microcontroller platform](http://arduino.cc).
+The release includes a ```DCS-BIOS User Guide``` that shows you step by step on how to connect your panel to DCS using DCS-BIOS and the beginner-friendly [Arduino microcontroller platform](http://arduino.cc).
 You don't have to write any program code yourself.

 ## For Software Developers

-The [developer guide](https://github.com/DCS-Skunkworks/dcs-bios/blob/master/Scripts/DCS-BIOS/doc/developerguide.adoc) explains how to connect to and interpret the DCS-BIOS export data stream and how to send commands to DCS-BIOS to operate controls inside the cockpit.
+Included in the release is the ```Developer Guide``` that explains how to connect to and interpret the DCS-BIOS export data stream and how to send commands to DCS-BIOS to operate controls inside the cockpit.

 ## Is My Aircraft Supported?